codersguild/pythonista/README.md

 ## Python3 & Machine Learning
-- Python for Software Architects & Noobs
+- Python for Developers (Otherwise ML Guys)

 ## Snippets.
 - For Python using py features